Work against racism

 Progress

-- Identification of key priorities for RANZCP action and advocacy (complete),
+- Key priorities for RANZCP action and advocacy identified (complete).

-- Develop internal Evidence Brief to evaluate the prevalence, experiences and impact of racism in psychiatry and mental health (complete),
+- Internal Evidence Brief developed to evaluate the prevalence, experiences and impact of racism in psychiatry and mental health (complete).

-- Complete a review of current RANZCP education and training regarding cultural safety and anti-racism (complete),
+- Review of current RANZCP education and training regarding cultural safety and anti-racism (complete).

-- Review and evaluate publicly facing resources and statements from the RANZCP on racism, racial discrimination and key priority groups and areas (complete and ongoing),
+- Publicly facing resources and statements from the RANZCP on racism, racial discrimination and key priority groups and areasreviewed and evaluated (complete and ongoing).

-- Develop interim resources for members to address key areas of misunderstanding, misinformation or disengagement regarding anti-racism (ongoing),
+- Interim resources for members developed to address key areas of misunderstanding, misinformation or disengagement regarding anti-racism (ongoing).

-- Develop a webinar for members regarding racism and mental health (complete),
+- Webinar held for members regarding racism and mental health (complete).

-- Link RASG outcomes with other RANZCP initiatives (complete and ongoing),
+- RASG outcomes linked with other RANZCP initiatives (complete and ongoing).

-- Develop data and evidence gathering measures of racism within psychiatry (complete and ongoing),
+- Data and evidence gathering measures of racism within psychiatry developed (complete and ongoing).

-- Identify key stakeholders and external programs and procedures for RANZCP engagement (complete and ongoing),
+- Key stakeholders and external programs and procedures for RANZCP engagement developed (complete and ongoing).

-- Provide a report on RANZCP anti-racism actions and recommendations to Board in 2025 (ongoing).
+- Report on RANZCP anti-racism actions and recommendations delivered to Board (ongoing).

 - Position Statement 42: Acknowledging the Stolen Generations and Apology for the role played by psychiatrists in the Stolen Generations